microsoft/do-client/README.md

 There are a couple ways for you to install the DO client components

-1. If you have built the component into a debian package, you can simply find the debian package and install like detailed above
+1. If you have built the component into a debian package, you can simply find the debian package and install like detailed above.
-This will handle installing to the appropriate paths, and also the necessary setup of DO user/group permissions needed for DO-agent
+This will handle installing to the appropriate paths, and also the necessary setup of DO user/group permissions needed for DO-agent.

 ```markdown
 > cd /tmp/build-deliveryoptimization-sdk/linux-debug/